DorMor1999/math-api/README.md

 - Uses Joi to validate `a` and `b` are required and must be numbers.
 - Returns `400 Bad Request` if validation fails.
 - Other internal errors return `500 Internal Server Error`.

 ---

+## 🔄 CI/CD Workflow

+This project uses **GitHub Actions** to automate Continuous Integration and Continuous Deployment (CI/CD):

+1. **Trigger**
+   On every push or pull request to the `main` branch, the workflow is triggered automatically.

+2. **Build and Test**

+   - The workflow sets up Node.js environment.
+   - Installs dependencies (`npm install`).
+   - Runs all tests (`npm test`) including unit and integration tests.
+   - Builds the TypeScript project (`npm run build`).

+3. **Deployment**

+   - On successful build and tests, the latest code is automatically deployed to [Render](https://render.com).
+   - Render pulls the new code, installs dependencies, builds, and starts the app.
+   - This ensures your production environment is always up-to-date with `main`.

+4. **Benefits**
+   - Automated quality checks prevent broken code from reaching production.
+   - Fast and reliable deployment pipeline with zero manual steps.
+   - Easy rollback by reverting commits in GitHub.

+---